ClecioJung/digital-control/README.md

 IFOC ifoc;
 void ifocInit(&ifoc, samplingTime, useSaturator, useFeedforward);
 // Inform the motor parameters to the IFOC struct and project the controllers
-// This parameters can be obtained from standstill and no-load tests ifocProject(&ifoc, p, fn, rs, rr, Xls, Xlr, Xm);
+// This parameters can be obtained from blocked rotor and no-load tests ifocProject(&ifoc, p, fn, rs, rr, Xls, Xlr, Xm);
 // Calculate the IFOC outputs (vBeta and vAlpha).
 This function must be called
 // periodically, with the period provided by samplingTime